-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 First aired: 2008

-This drama just wrapped it’s seventh and final season, and we suggest binging on each and every one.
-Loosely based on Hamlet, the series centers around a Northern California motorcycle gang, and manages to fuse its abundant violence with family drama.
-It’s led by Charlie Hunnam and Katy Segal, who plays a fiercely protective (if violent) matriarch, and happens to be married in real life to SOA showrunner Kurt Sutter.
+Loosely based on Hamlet, the series centers around a Northern California motorcycle gang and manages to fuse its abundant violence with family drama.
+The show’s led by Charlie Hunnam and stars Katy Segal, who plays a fiercely protective (if violent) matriarch and happens to be married in real life to “SOA” showrunner, Kurt Sutter.
+Stream it here.

 “Transparent”